 Think back carefully

 Usually, dogs will give signs that they are not comfortable around you.
-If they perceive you as a threat they will make low-pitched growling noises that come from the throat.
+If they perceive you as a threat, they will make low-pitched growling noises from the throat.

 It may transpire into a growl and a bark.
 These are obvious signs that the dog is agitated in your presence and might see you as a threat.

-When this happens we don’t usually pet the dog because we know it could hurt us.
-So most of the time when a dog attack happens it occurs quickly and no prior signs are given.
-Think back to your incident and figure out whether or not you did something to anger the dog or did it show no signs of being aggressive?
+We don’t usually pet the dog when this happens because we know it could hurt us.
+So, a dog attack occurs quickly most of the time, and no prior signs are given.
+Think back to your incident and figure out whether or not you did something to anger the dog or did it show no signs of being aggressive.

-It’s going to be awkward but if you really are true friends then it won’t be like talking to a strange about the incident.
+It will be awkward, but if you are true friends, it won’t be like talking to a stranger about the incident.

-Obviously you’re in a lot of pain and on top of that, you have medical bills to pay for your care.
-You might also have long-lasting damage to your hand, which will affect your ability to work.
-Talk to your friend to see if they can help with your bills or rather pay for all of them.
+You’re in a lot of pain, and on top of that, you have medical bills to pay for your care.
+You might also have long-lasting damage to your hand, affecting your ability to work.
+Talk to your friends to see if they can help with your bills or pay for them all.

-You don’t want the dog to be put down so more than likely you haven’t reported it to the police or dog handlers.
+You don’t want the dog to be put down, so you likely haven’t reported it to the police or dog handlers.
 They should do you the courtesy of paying for your recovery as a thank you.

 No dice?